Berkeley-CS61B/skeleton-sp16/proj1/spec/proj1a.md

 Unlike the previous project, this project is broken into three parts.
 This is to keep you on the right track.
 Each part will be due separately.
 You must have the same partner (if applicable) for all three parts.

+This project is brand new.
+Please let us know on Piazza if you spot any bugs or issues.

 Introduction
 ------------

 In project 1, we will build implementations of a "Double Ended Queue" using both lists and arrays.
 We will later learn how to write our own tests for those data structures, and finally we will use those data structures to solve a small real world problem.

 Project 1a is the implementation of the data structures.
+In this part of the project you will create exactly two Java files: `LinkedListDeque.java` and `ArrayDeque.java`, with public methods listed below.

 Unlike project 0, we will provide relatively little scaffolding.
 In other words, we'll say what you should do, but not how.